pereirarodrigo/eportfolio/pages/subjects/research_methods_and_prof_practice.md

             Record your findings in your e-Portfolio.
 You can also submit your findings to your tutor for formative feedback."</i><br><br>

-            Considering the topic and questions presented, here are the key points:<br><br>
+            Considering the topic and questions presented, here are the key points:

             <ul>
                 <li><strong>Cambridge Analytica used deceptive surveys</strong> to harvest data from millions (Cadwalladr and Graham-Harrison, 2018).
 Participants were unaware of the full scope of data access, violating their privacy and informed consent.</li>